Correct-Syntax/ui-style-lang/docs/source/api.rst

 UI Style Lang API
 =================

 UI Style Lang is a simple CSS-like language which allows for drawing and styling wxPython elements.
-Many UI Style Lang properties are the same as the normal (not short-hand) CSS3 properties.
+Many UI Style Lang properties are the same as the normal (non short-hand) CSS3 properties.
 This provides a familiar syntax, especially for those with experience with CSS3.

+It also has a Python API which can be thought of like what HTML+JS is to CSS.

 Style Sheet API